 1. Relax by the riverfront in Baixa.

 A highlight of Lisbon’s Baixa neighborhood is the Núcleo Arqueológico da Rua dos Correeiros.
-This ruins site and museum is located only few minutes walk from Praça do Comércio.
+This ruins site and museum is located only a few minutes walk from Praça do Comércio.
 You can join an archaeologist-led tour of the ruins, which date back to the Iron Age and were exposed during the construction of a parking lot in 1991.
 During excavations, archaeologists discovered layers of many stages of ruins, including medieval and Islamic, before making the incredible discovery of a Roman sardine factory dating from the 1st century AD.

 2. Hop on and off Tram 28.